Social Media Marketing Strategy

 Now it’s time to start making use of all the research you’ve done.
 You can start joining the conversation by posting comments on blogs and forums, answering questions on Quora and LinkedIn, joining groups related to your industry and joining Twitter chats.

-Begin developing relationships by following and befriending influencers and those in your industry.
+Begin developing relationships by following and befriending influencers in your industry.
 Don’t just look for people with thousands of followers; you’ll be surprised by the value that someone with only a couple of hundred followers provides.

 Attend offline events related to your industry—not only to strengthen your knowledge base but also to network and strengthen relationships with those you might have conversed with via social media but never met in person.